quickwit-oss/tantivy-cli/README.md

-When asked answer to the question, answer as follows:
+Answer the questions as follows:

 ```none